flutter/devtools/tool/README.md

 It will be available for Flutter beta X of Flutter stable Y.
 Release notes: <link to the PR for the release notes>
 ```

+NOTE: if you do not have access to the Chat room, ask your teammates to add you.